tylercode362/GPT-CopyTree/README.md

 ![Configuration](https://github.com/tylercode362/GPT-CopyTree/assets/22150402/592f025c-d987-45f7-8651-d7a6561b8977)
 ![Set the templates](https://github.com/tylercode362/GPT-CopyTree/assets/22150402/a199eb00-0bed-49a7-847e-b08cbe85bfdd)

-4. **Export Functionality:** Export your selected files as a formatted string.
-Copy the output to your clipboard for easy pasting in your desired location.
+4. **Copy Functionality:** Copy your selected files as a formatted string.
+The copied content can easily be pasted to your desired location.

 5. **Additional Commands:** Additional commands such as "Refresh", "Collapse All Directories", and "Open GPT-CopyTree Settings" provide you with full control over your workspace.